Shortcomings (comics): Critical reception

-Entertainment Weekly has frequently praised Tomine's work, and Shortcomings was no exception.
 In 2006, Entertainment Weekly published a short review of Tomine's work in their article."The Mix", which lists "What not to miss in Music, Books, Games, and more…".
 They wrote:

 Optic Nerve comics prodigy Adrian Tomine has built a loyal following off the slice-of-life Nerve since '91.
 His latest arc (issues 9-11) follows moody movie-theater owner Ben Tanaka, who struggles to hang on to his Asian girlfriend while secretly lusting after white ladies.
 He's sad and somewhat despicable, and yet Tomine, being the understated virtuoso he is, effortlessly spins him into a Gen-X hero.

 In 2007, Entertainment Weekly placed Shortcomings on their list of "Autumn’s most eagerly awaited new books."
 After its release, critic Ken Tucker gave Tomine's novel Shortcomings an "A" grade, calling it a "graphic narrative as piercingly realistic as any prose fiction."

 In "World Literature Today", David Shook of the University of Oxford called Tomine's drawing in Shortcomings "characteristically clean and succinct" and praised the novel's success in asking questions "important enough to make raising them a notable effort in itself."

 Shortcomings was also named to multiple Best of 2007 lists for both books in general and graphic novels, including those from Publishers Weekly, the New York Times, and Amazon.com.

 Tomine has not completely escaped criticism, however.
 As Derek Parker Royal wrote in MELUS; "Tomine’s resistance to racialized identity in his works, for which some Asian-Americans have criticized him, is called into question by his recent efforts to confront Asian-American subject matters.
 As a result, one can read his semi-autobiographic comics as a chronicle of the limits and responsibilities of ethnic representation."